Arista Networks Inc Earnings - Q1 2026 Analysis & Highlights

 • Industry Trends and Dynamics

-• Ethernet-based AI training deployments have expanded significantly, with a fourth major customer officially moving from InfiniBand to Ethernet at production scale over the last two years.
+• Ethernet-based AI training deployments have expanded significantly, with a fourth customer officially moving from InfiniBand to Ethernet at production scale over the last two years.

 • Competitive Landscape